+'''

-[section-name SECTION [priority-number].] { paragraph-name. {sentence }...}..
+[section-name SECTION [priority-number].]

+'''

 - 1. The procedure division must be divided into sections with appropriate priority numbers when the program is to be segmented or when the declarative section is present. - 2.
 Priority-number must be an unsigned integer ranging in value from 0 through 99. - 3.
-Section priority-numbers must be in ascending sequence, and sections with the same priority number must be contiguous. - 4.
-Sections belonging to the declaratives portion of the procedure division are associated with the fixed segment, and must not contain priority-numbers in their section headings.

-- 5. Priority-numbers 0 through 49 are used for the fixed segments, and priority numbers 50 through 99 designate independent segments.
-(See 6.7 for a complete discussion of segmentation.) - 6.
-Sections comprising the fixed segment, if any, must precede all sections with priority numbers greater than 49.
+Sections belonging to the declaratives portion of the procedure division are associated with the fixed segment, and must not contain priority-numbers in their section headings. - 4.
+Priority-numbers 0 through 49 are used for the fixed and the fixed overlayable segments, and priority numbers 50 through 99 designate independent segments.
+(See 6.7 for a complete discussion of segmentation.)